 Despite strong growth drivers, the Indian Agrochemicals industry faces challenges in terms of low awareness levels among farmers about agrochemical products and their usage.
-Also, rising sale of spurious pesticides and spiked bio pesticides pose a major threat to industry growth.
+Also, rising sale of spurious pesticides and spiked bio pesticides pose major threats to industry growth.

-We export our products to various countries.
-Thus, any adverse changes in the political, climatic, economic, regulatory or social conditions of these countries might impact our business prospects in these countries.
-Any change in the policies implemented by the governments of these countries, which result in currency and interest rate fluctuations, capital restrictions, changes in duties & taxes and a registration regime detrimental to our business could adversely affect our operations and future growth.
+The Company exports its products to various countries.
+Thus, any adverse changes in the political, climatic, economic, regulatory or social conditions of these countries might impact the Companys business prospects in these countries.
+Any change in the policies implemented by the Governments of these countries, which result in currency and interest rate fluctuations, capital restrictions, changes in duties & taxes and a registration regime detrimental to the Companys business could adversely affect its operations and future growth.
 Increase in crude prices will also impact the costs and prices of various products.

-We operate in a competitive environment and compete with international as well as domestic players on various fronts, such as quality, technical competence, distribution channels, logistics facilities, after sales service and customer relationships.
-The threat of illegal, cheap imports from China is ever present and becoming a major factor in the performance of local Indian producers.
+The Company operates in a competitive environment and faces competition from international as well as domestic players on various fronts, such as quality, technical competence, distribution channels, logistics facilities, after-sales service and customer relationships.

-The performance of the Indian agrochemical industry is dependent on monsoon.
-Erratic rainfall affects crop acreages, pest application and overall productivity, directly impacting our sales performance.
+The performance of the Indian agrochemical industry is dependent on the monsoon.
+Erratic rainfall affects crop acreages, pest application and overall productivity, directly impacting the Companys sales performance.

 Indian Chlor-Alkali Industry poised to grow

 The Company entered the Basic Chemicals segment in 2009 with capacity of 119,000 MTPA at Dahej.
-It expanded capacity by 40% in FY15 to 166,600 MTPA, making it the fourth largest Caustic Chlorine producer in India.
-The current product portfolio includes Caustic Soda, Chlorine and Hydrogen.
+It expanded capacity by 40% in FY15 to 166,600 MTPA, and became the fourth-largest Caustic Soda Flakes producer in India.
+The current product portfolio includes Caustic and Hydrogen.

-Meghmani is one of the most efficient manufacturers of Caustic Soda with an integrated Captive Power Plant of 60MW.
+Meghmani is one of the most efficient manufacturers of Caustic with an integrated Captive Power Plant of 60MW.
 It uses the latest fourth-generation membrane cell technology sourced from Asahi Kasei Chemical Corp, Japan, (one of the most established technology providers of Chlor-Alkali products).
-Since power cost accounts for 60% of total raw material cost in Caustic Soda production, captive power plant provides power at lower cost resulting in high margins.
-The Dahej facility is strategically located due to its proximity to port, providing ease of importing coal and proximity to chemical manufacturers.
-The Company is supplying Caustic Soda and Chlorine via pipeline to select buyers, thus substantially reducing its logistics costs.
-We have recently changed the Membrane of our existing Caustic Soda Plant; this has helped increase the capacity to 500 TPD from 400 TPD.
+Since power cost accounts for ~60% of total raw material cost in Caustic production, captive power plant provides power at lower cost resulting in high margins.
+The Dahej facility is strategically located due to its proximity to the port, providing ease of importing coal and proximity to chemical manufacturers.
+The Company is supplying Caustic and Chlorine via pipeline to select buyers, thus substantially reducing its logistics costs.
+The Company has recently changed the membrane of its existing Caustic Soda Plant.

 5. Risks, Concerns and Threats Basic Chemicals

 We operate in a competitive environment and compete with international as well as domestic players on various fronts, such as quality, technical competence, distribution channels, logistics facilities, after-sales service and customer relationships.
-Dumping of Caustic Soda from neighbouring countries might impact the Electro Chemical Unit (ECU) realizations.
+Dumping of Caustic from neighbouring countries might impact realisations of the Electrochemical Unit (ECU).

 Internal Control System